 When hit with a headache from the moment you open your eyes, it can be considerably more debilitating than a typical headache that comes throughout the day – but why does it happen?

-There are a number of reasons for why you may wake up with a headache in the morning, and more often than not you will be able to pinpoint a potential cause of your headache and can make steps towards relieving the tension.
+There are several reasons why you may wake up with a headache in the morning, and more often than not, you will be able to pinpoint a potential cause of your headache and take steps towards relieving the tension.

 - Hangovers – excess alcohol the night before will often lead to a headache in the morning, more commonly known as a hangover.
 When our blood alcohol content comes back down to normal levels, this can leave behind a wake of unpleasant hangover symptoms.
 As blood vessels expand, headaches are unfortunately a common one.